wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

-routing, routing protocols need to be extended with the ability to populate the routing table with v4-via-v6 routes when an IPv4 address is not available or when the available IPv4 addresses are not suitable for use as a next-hop.
+routing, routing protocols need to be extended with the ability to populate the routing table with v4-via-v6 routes when an IPv4 address is not available or when the available IPv4 addresses are not suitable for use as a next hop.

-Some protocols already support the advertisement of IPv4 routes with an IPv6 next-hop, including Babel {{RFC9229}} and BGP {{RFC8950}}.
-Other protocol advertise both IPv4 and IPv6 prefixes over a single neighbor;
+Some protocols already support the advertisement of IPv4 routes with an IPv6 next hop, including Babel {{RFC9229}} and BGP {{RFC8950}}.
+Other protocols advertise both IPv4 and IPv6 prefixes over a single neighbor;
 these include:

   * Multi-Topology (MT) Routing in OSPF ({{RFC4915}})